By Noel Bajandas

 5. Eye Contact

 Know that your eyes can say so many things without you verbally saying anything at all.
 They are the portal to whatever world you are imagining in your head and giving the spectators a glimpse of that fantasy.
-A good exercise I like to do with my students is to play with angles of your face and look through those angles.
+A good exercise I like to do with my students is to play with angles of your face and look through those angles while dancing.
 Each angle shifts the eyes to work differently, giving it a different perspective.

 6. Internal & External Energy